16 Foot Pole Mexican Palm Palapas

 - 1" thick x 2" wide, rounded Purlins/Rib Roof Framing

 The Mexican Palm Thatch lasts outdoors approximately 2-8 years depending on the climate.
 If there is a lot of humidity, wind or rain, your thatch will last closer to the lower end of the spectrum.
 When the palm thatch needs to be replaced, and if caught soon enough it may be possible to only replace the top layer of thatch (2 layers is the standard option.)
 You can purchase replacements under Thatch Roof Materials & Extras - Mexican Palm Thatch.

 Our 6 inch diameter poles extend to 2 inch diameter pine rafters.
-The thatch is hand woven Mexican rain-cape thatch and comes in 2 easy to install pieces up to 14 ft. diameter structures. (*2 unless standard option is changed)
+The thatch is hand woven Mexican rain-cape thatch and comes in 2* easy to install center pieces and rolls around the perimeter (*2 unless standard option is changed.)

 Palapa sizes are a rough estimate because of the following.
-Your 7 foot palapa will have a 6 foot diameter frame and we estimate the thatch to overhand the frame by 6 inches on all sides.
-If you were to measure from one side of the palapa to the other including the thatch you should measure approximately 7 feet.
+Your 16 foot palapa will have a 15 foot diameter frame and we estimate the thatch to overhang the frame by 6 inches on all sides.
+If you were to measure from one side of the palapa to the other including the thatch you should measure approximately 16 feet.
 We estimate all of the round Mexican Palm Palapas to have a 1 foot overhang.
 All our round Mexican Palm Palapas will have a frame 1 foot smaller then the advertised overall size of the palapa.